Conformal equivalence of sub-Riemannian 3D contact structures on Lie groups: The Fefferman Metric

 We have therefore seen that it is possible to define a CR structure either through the choice of an oriented contact form, up to a conformal scale factor, or through the definition of an almost complex map $J$ on the contact planes, also up to a conformal choice; these two aspects are linked one to the other through the Levi form equation \eqref{eqn:3.1}.
 Another way to see a CR structure in three dimensions is the following one: \begin{definition} A strictly pseudoconvex CR structure defined on a three dimensional manifold $M$ is the datum of a complex line field, that is a rank one subbundle of $\C TM$ which is nowhere real. \end{definition} We extend now the almost complex map $J$ to the whole of $\C TM$ by complex linearity.
 Then we may define the \emph{holomorphic} directions as the eigenspace relative to the eigenvalue $i$ of the extended map.
 In dimension three this eigenspace is spanned just by a single complex vector field, which is easily seen to be $f_1-if_2$.
 Analogously, we define the anti-holomorphic directions as the eigenspace relative to $-i$, which is spanned by $f_1+if_2$.
 Dually, one may also define holomorphic and anti-holomorphic forms on $\C T^*M$: we declare a one form $\lambda$ to be holomorphic if it annihilates the anti-holomorphic directions, i.e. if and only if $\lambda(f_1+if_2)=0$.
 Anti-holomorphic forms are defined in the obvious way.
 The almost complex map $J$ induces therefore a splitting in the space of complex differential forms; we may speak of a $(p,q)$ form, as to indicate a complex form which has degree $p$ holomorphic part and degree $q$ anti-holomorphic part.
 In the present situation we may choose an orthonormal frame for $\Delta$, say $\{f_1,f_2\}$ and we build $J$ as indicated in \eqref{eqn:3.3}.
 Then the complex holomorphic one forms are spanned over $\C$ by $\nuz$ and $\nuu+i\nud$.
 We extend the Levi form to the whole complexified tangent space $\C TM$ by insisting that

 by an abuse of notation we will continue to write $L_{\nuz}$ for this extended form.
+We warn the reader that all the results of this section are local; this will be always implicitly assumed, but not constantly repeated so to keep the exposition fluid.
 Let $\pi:Z\to M$ be a circle bundle over $M$ and let $\sigma$ be a one form on $Z$ such that it is non zero on vertical vectors, i.e. $\sigma\big|_{\ker(\ud\pi)}$ is non zero.
 Then we try to build a Lorentz pseudo-metric $g=g_{\nuz}$ on $Z$ in such a way that

 and so that a conformal rescaling of the contact form $\nuz\mapsto e^{2\vphi}\nuz$ induces a conformal rescaling of the pseudo-metric

 \begin{remark} The convention here is that $\odot$ denotes the symmetric product of one forms; namely, for any pair of one forms $\nu,\eta$, we denote $\nu\odot\eta\doteq \frac12(\nu\otimes\eta+\eta\otimes\nu)$. \end{remark} The holomorphic $(2,0)$-forms on $M$, which are spanned over $\C$ by $\nuz\wedge(\nuu+i\nud)$, if considered pointwise, form a complex line bunde which we will denote by $K$; if we forget about the zero section, this is commonly referred to as the \emph{canonical bundle}.
 The circle bundle over $M$ will be a ray projectivization of the canonical bundle, that is